What Is GDPR?

 Data Subject Rights

 Under the General Data Protection Regulation (GDPR), data subjects (individuals whose personal data is being processed) have several rights that empower them to have more control over their personal data.
-Each of these rights can be requested and exercised by authorized and appropriate Data Controllers by contacting the Karbon Customer Support team or completing the form here.
+Each of these rights can be requested and exercised by authorized and appropriate Data Controllers by contacting the Karbon Customer Support team (support@karbonhq.com).

 Right to Access (Article 15): Data subjects have the right to obtain confirmation from the data controller (the entity collecting and processing data) as to whether or not their personal data is being processed.
 They can request access to their personal data and receive information about how and why it's being processed.